EuroWhisper/i-bet-ya-that/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+## OpenAI API key

+You need to set the `OPENAI_API_KEY` environment variable to your OpenAI API key in order to use the app.

+## Rate limiting

+In order to cut expenses, there's a heavy rate limit on the ChatGPT related endpoints currently.